 Revolutionising the Financial Market through Digital Lending

-Digitisation is slowly emerging as a commendatory tool in expanding the customer base and their financial portfolios.
+Digitisation is slowly emerging as a commendatory tool for expanding the customer base and financial portfolios.

-Consumers have been greatly benefited by digital lenders who have eased the securing of instant funds through a hustle-free experience and enable to leverage data heavily to automate underwriting of loans.
+Consumers have greatly benefited from digital lenders who have eased the securing of instant funds through a hassle-free experience and enabled them to leverage data heavily to automate the underwriting of loans.

 Flourishing Digital Lending Space

 RBI augmented the digital lending space by promoting technology through fin-tech or P2P lenders.
 The exponential growth in the digital lending space is attributed to enabling the policy of e-KYC wherein users can verify demographic details and other relevant information.
 The fintech companies making use of the facility increased the customer base by several folds.

 The implementation of the Aadhar card as a one-point verification helped to fulfill regulatory requirements like evaluating individual credit risk.
 As these processes were swiftly possible, onboarding the customers needed no extra effort.

 The current digitised platforms are exceptional with a seamless experience and are completely data-driven giving little room for errors.

 Redefining Traditional Banking

 Customers are attracted to digital lending mainly because of its speed, timeliness and accuracy.
 Traditional banks and NBFCs’ strict guidelines often discourage individuals who are desperate for instant loans.
 The instructions include a minimum loan amount of one lakh, a minimum salary of Rs 30,000/- and a sizable credit score.
 The procedures had an adverse impact on SME finance too.